repology/repology-rules/README.md

 ## Rule syntax

 As already mentioned, keywords which rules consist are related to either matching packages or modifying them.
-Here's datailed description for all of them.
+Here's detailed description for all of them.

 ### Conditions

 #### ruleset

-Each repository Repology supports has a set of *rulesets* assotiated with it.
+Each repository Repology supports has a set of *rulesets* associated with it.
 For instance, all Debian-based distros have ruleset `debuntu`.
 It may be used to only match packages in specific repositories, but without need to chase specific repository version.
 You may look up repositories and